nemo794/nisarqa/docs/product_specs/05_stats_h5.md

 # Statistical Summary (QA HDF5)

-This statistical HDF5 file contains a variety of data, including:
+The QA HDF5 file contains a variety of metadata about the input L1/L2 granule, including:

-* Statistics and metrics about the layers and datasets in the input L1/L2 granule.
+* Statistics and metrics of the layers and datasets.
-* The computed arrays used to generate the histograms and other plots in the QA report PDF
+* The computed arrays used to generate the histograms and other plots in the QA report PDF.
+* A copy of the final QA runconfig YAML, with all default values populated.
-* The processing parameters used by QA to generate all of the QA outputs
+    - Additional processing parameters dynamically calculated and/or used by QA are provided as separate metadata.
-    - This includes a copy of the final runconfig file settings
+* A copy of the input granule's `runConfigurationContents` dataset.
+   - Note: QA copies this dataset's contents as-is, with no further processing.
+   The format (e.g. JSON, YAML) may differ depending on the L1/L2 product type.
-* A copy of the input L1/L2 product's `identification` group
+* A copy of the input L1/L2 granule's `identification` group
-    - [!Caution] The QA HDF5's `/science/LSAR/identification/` group
+    - Note: The QA HDF5's `/science/LSAR/identification/` group
-      is a copy of the input L1/L2 product's group.
+      is a copy of the input L1/L2 granule's group.
-    - For the QA-specific software version, processing datetime, and runconfiguration contents, please see the `/science/LSAR/QA/processing/` group.
+    - For the QA-specific software version, processing datetime, and run configuration contents, please see the `/science/LSAR/QA/processing/` group.

-The contents of the QA HDF5 file for each product type is provided below.
+The contents of the QA HDF5 for each L1/L2 product type are documented in the subsequent subsections.

-While all possible options for frequencies, polarizations, covariance terms, etc. are noted in these tables, the actual QA HDF5 files will only include the subset of these which correspond to the available frequencies, polarizations, covariance terms, etc. found in the input L1/L2 science products.
+The top of each subsection notes all possible frequencies, polarizations, covariance terms, etc. which could appear in QA HDF5s for that particular product type.
+The tables in each subsection note all possible datasets that could appear; for brevity of the documentation, only one combination of frequency/polarization/etc. for each dataset is included.

+The final contents of each QA HDF5 reflect the contents of its input L1/L2 granule.

+For example:
+  * If the input granule contains data for Frequency A and Frequency B, then the QA HDF5 will similarly contain data for Frequency A and Frequency B.
+  * If the input granule does not include VV polarization, then the QA HDF5 will similarly not contain VV polarization.
+  * If the input RSLC granule is not over a designated calibration site, then there will be no results from the PTA and AbsCal calibration tools.